 Accommodation requests are processed under under the Employee Reasonable Accommodation Policy and Procedure or, for disability leave, the applicable leave policy.
 These policies and procedures are designed to ensure that employees' legal rights are respected, and these procedures must be followed.

 - Only [[dmhowe, Debbie Howe]], Deputy Chief Human Resources Officer, or designee, can authorize an accommodation.
-The only exception is disability leave, which may be authorized by the Office of Human Resources or, for faculty, the Provost's Office.
-Supervisors may not come up with accommodations on their own.
-The Office of Diversity & Inclusion authorizes accommodations under the Employee Reasonable Accommodation Policy and Procedure.
-Faculty or staff should contact the Office with accommodation requests.
+Disability leave is a separate type of medical leave, and is authorized by Human Resources, or for faculty, the Provost's Office.
+Human Resources authorizes accommodations under the Employee Reasonable Accommodation Policy and Procedure.
+Faculty or staff should contact [[dmhowe, Debbie Howe]] with accommodation requests.

 - Employees don't need to use the particular words "accommodation."
 If any employee indicates the need for some change in working conditions or job duties in relation to a medical condition the employee has, that must be treated as a request for accommodation.
 For example,

-- if an employee tells his supervisor that he is having trouble working a full work day because of medical treatments he is undergoing, the supervisor needs to treat this as a request for accommodation and contact Diversity & Inclusion.
+- if an employee tells his supervisor that he is having trouble working a full work day because of medical treatments he is undergoing, the supervisor needs to treat this as a request for accommodation and contact Human Resources.

-- if a supervisor knows that an employee has a disease (for example) affecting the employee's ability to do her job, and that employee requests some adjustment in job duties, if a reasonable person would recognize that the request related to the disability, the supervisor must treat it as such as contact Diversity & Inclusion.
+- if a supervisor knows that an employee has a disease (for example) affecting the employee's ability to do her job, and that employee requests some adjustment in job duties, if a reasonable person would recognize that the request related to the disability, the supervisor must treat it as such as contact Human Resources.

-- if a faculty member develops a condition that impairs his or her mobility, he or she should contact Diversity & Inclusion to help ensure that any physical barriers are eliminated.
+- if a faculty member develops a condition that impairs mobility, they should contact Human Resources to help ensure that any physical barriers are eliminated.

-- Faculty and staff with disabilities are subject to the same performance and conduct expectation as all other employees.
-But sometimes expectations as to how an employee performs his job – not how well, but the manner in which he or she gets the work done – will change in the accommodation process.
-And a request for reasonable accommodation of a disability constitutes protected activity, and therefore retaliation for such requests is unlawful.
+- Faculty and staff with disabilities are subject to the same performance standards and conduct expectation as all other employees.
+Accommodations often modify the manner in which an employee gets their work done.
+A request for reasonable accommodation of a disability constitutes protected activity, and therefore retaliation for such requests is unlawful.
 (Read more about retaliation on the disability guidance website.)

 Employees have privacy rights regarding their disability, any accommodations, and their medical records.

-- Asking an employee if she has a particular medical condition (a disability) or asking her to take a medical examination or to provide documentation from a health care provider may violate the employee's rights.
+- Asking an employee if they have a particular medical condition (a disability) or asking employee to take a medical examination or provide documentation from a health care provider may violate the employee's rights.
 There are some circumstances under which it is appropriate to ask for this information:

-- If an employee has requested an accommodation, the Office of Diversity & Inclusion can work with the supervisor and the employee to collect appropriate medical records relating to the disability and the need for accommodation.
+- If an employee has requested an accommodation, Human Resources will work with the employee to collect appropriate medical records relating to the disability and the need for accommodation.

-- If a supervisor has a reasonable belief that an employee's ability to perform essential job functions will be impaired by a medical condition or that he will pose a direct threat due to a medical condition, W&M can make disability-related inquiries or require a medical examination.
+- If a supervisor has a reasonable belief that an employee's ability to perform essential job functions will be impaired by a medical condition or a direct threat due to a medical condition may be posed, W&M can make disability-related inquiries or require a medical examination.

 - To verify use of sick/disability leave, if such information is required as matter of course to verify such leave.

-- A supervisor cannot reveal to others that an employee has a disability or that she has received accommodations.
+- A supervisor cannot reveal to others that an employee has a disability or that the employee has received accommodations.
 The supervisor needs to respect the employee's privacy.
 Even if other employees are wondering about an accommodation, the supervisor needs to focus on the importance of privacy and of not discussing one employee's work situation with another employee.
 In these instances, the supervisor should contact Human Resources or Compliance & Equity for guidance.

-If a supervisor, co-worker, or manager is concerned about an employee's ability to do his job because of his disability, Diversity & Inclusion must be contacted.
-Similarly, if there is concern about a safety or health risk posed by the employee's disability, Diversity & Inclusion must be contacted.
+If a supervisor, co-worker, or manager is concerned about an employee's ability to do his job because of his disability, Human Resources must be contacted.
+Similarly, if there is concern about a safety or health risk posed by the employee's disability, Human Resources must be contacted.

-- Employees must be capable of performing the essential functions of their jobs, but deciding that employee is not capable requires a review by Diversity & Inclusion to ensure that any accommodations are considered and that the essential functions of the job are appropriately identified.
-Diversity & Inclusion will consult with other offices as appropriate and ensure that employee rights are respected.
+- Employees must be capable of performing the essential functions of their jobs, but deciding that employee is not capable requires a review by Human Resources to ensure that any accommodations are considered and that the essential functions of the job are appropriately identified.
+Human Resources will consult with other offices as appropriate and ensure that employee rights are respected.
 (Note that faculty have special rights, under the Faculty Handbook.)

 - An employee who poses a "direct threat" to himself or others is not qualified for the position.
-The existence of a direct threat must be based on objective evidence and reviewed by Diversity & Inclusion and Human Resources.
-A supervisor cannot decide on his or her own that an employee poses a direct threat.
+The existence of a direct threat must be based on objective evidence and reviewed by Human Resources, and other university officials as appropriate.
+A supervisor cannot independently decide that an employee poses a direct threat.
 Direct threat as used in this context is different than an actual threat (such as "I'm going to kill you"); the Violence and Threat Management Policy specifies how such threats are handled.